Join the LiUNA! Action network to get involved - it's your union! Learn more by signing up with LiUNA!

 We will contact those individuals whose applications we are accepting.

-We keep applications on file for at least six months.
+We keep applications on file for up to one year.

 Yes, there is a one-time initiation fee which varies depending on which sector you will be working under.